 Fantasy Sports in Massachusetts

-Massachusetts temporarily legalized daily fantasy sports in 2016.
+Massachusetts temporarily legalized daily fantasy sports (DFS) in 2016.
 It was then permanently legalized in 2018, meaning players can enjoy fantasy sports 100% legally and safely.
-The state has four regulated sites.
+DFS operators in Massachusetts include:

 Legal vs. Illegal Online Sports Betting